Updated: Sep 21

 On October 19, 2017, NASA revealed this image of Messier 11 taken by the Hubble Space Telescope.
 It shows a close-up view of a small section of the object, where we can really see how loose the stars are in this open cluster.

 This image was made using data at both visible and ultraviolet wavelengths.
 The stars in the M11 cluster formed about 250 million years ago.
 The bright blue stars are the youngest members of the cluster.

 About 250 million years old

 Star cluster astrophotography: Learn about the different types of star clusters.

 Processing M11 is not very difficult.
 You really need to keep your focus on those hundreds of stars so that you don't over-process them.
 Also make sure to keep the space behind contrasted compared to the cluster, but not too dark or it will look unrealistic.

 One mistake this target taught us:

-Do NOT take very long exposures (we did 6 minutes for each photo) on clusters, the stars are a little bit too exposed and would have been more neat at 3 minutes or even under.
+Do NOT take very long exposures (we did 6 minutes for each photo) on clusters, the stars are a little bit too exposed and would have been neater at 3 minutes or even under.

 Messier 11 is a good star cluster to photograph for any amateur astrophotographer.
 It is not the most impressive, but if you are new to clusters, we recommend you try it before attempting bigger/busier ones such as M13.

-Milky Way photographed while our telescope was busy imaging M11
+The Milky Way was photographed while our telescope was busy imaging M11